No B.S. Time Management for Entrepreneurs

 If you aren't making lists, you probably aren't making a lot of money.

-A secret to be more productive is to have more reasons to be productive.
+A secret of being more productive is to have more reasons to be productive.
 When you have your goals clearly in your mind, you'll have a good reason to be more productive.
 A definition of productivity:

 Productivity is the deliberate, strategic investment of your time, talent, intelligence, energy, resources, and opportunities in a manner calculated to move you measurably closes to meaningful goals.